Even Robin Hood had to start somewhere!

 When is the next beginners course?

-We have recently completed all our beginners courses and are not planning any further courses in 2017.
-We expect to run further courses in 2018, probably during the early part of the outdoor season, so if you are interested, please contact us to register your interest and we'll contact you as soon we start planning our 2018 courses.
+We have recently completed all our beginners courses at Ipswich School Playing Fields and are not planning any further courses in 2018.
+We expect to run further courses in 2019, probably during the early part of the outdoor season, so if you are interested please leave your details using the contact form and we'll contact you when we start planning the next course.

 What happens once I've completed the course?